felixavco/express-app-template/README.md

 # Express App Template

-This is a MVC Express app template.
+This is a MVC Express app boilerplate.
 Template Engine: EJS, DB: MongoDB with Mongoose